 But, do you know that the Internet and especially YouTube survive through advertisements?

 We in this freeloader community, love advertisement-free content/websites.
-But, the websites that publically oppose Ad revenue like Wikipedia, Craigslist, and Netflix don’t earn money from ads.
+But, the websites that publicly oppose Ad revenue like Wikipedia, Craigslist, and Netflix don’t earn money from ads.

 And if you think removing monetization on YouTube will not be THAT big deal, then check out Casey Neistat’s twitter post on how much he earns through ZERO monetization.